jvan-econ/jvan-econ.github.io/_pages/publications.md

 Published in *Proceedings of the National Academy of Sciences*, 2023 <br>
 Corey Lang, Jarron VanCeylon, and Amy Ando

-## <u>Does land conservation financially harm renters?</u>
-Currently in review at *Journal of Environmental Economics and Management*, 2023 <br>
-Corey Lang and Jarron VanCeylon

 ## [Variation in valuation: open space and geography](https://le.uwpress.org/content/early/2021/09/28/le.97.4.011720-0005R)
 Published in *Land Economics*, 2021 <br>
 Alex Blanchette, Corey Lang, and Jarron VanCeylon